Sumsets and entropy revisited: Introduction and statement of results

 The entropic doubling constant is related to other standard measures of additive structure via the inequalities

 Here, $\sigma[A] \coloneqq \frac{|A+A|}{|A|}$ is the doubling constant of $A$ and is the additive energy of $A$.

 The second inequality in~\eqref{structure-ineqs} was noted in~\cite[Equation 10]{tao-entropy}, and we recall the proof in Appendix~\ref{app:energy-entropy}.
-The first inequality seems not have appeared explicitly in the literature, but it follows easily either by a direct argument using the weighted AM--GM inequality, or by quoting the monotonicity of R\'enyi entropy.
+The first inequality seems not to have appeared explicitly in the literature, but it follows easily either by a direct argument using the weighted AM--GM inequality, or by quoting the monotonicity of R\'enyi entropy.
 For completeness, we give this argument in Appendix~\ref{app:energy-entropy}.
+Both inequalities can be far from tight: we give an example in Appendix~\ref{app:energy-entropy}.